josdejong/mathjs/docs/datatypes/matrices.md

 // matrices have a function size (always returns an Array) b.size();                                     // Array, [2, 3]

-// get the size of a multi dimensional matrix var c = [[[0, 1, 2], [3, 4, 5]], [[6, 7, 8], [9, 10, 11]]];
+// get the size of a multi-dimensional matrix var c = [[[0, 1, 2], [3, 4, 5]], [[6, 7, 8], [9, 10, 11]]];
 math.size(c);                                 // Array, [2, 2, 3]
 ```